scomup/EasyGaussianSplatting/docs/forward.md

 ## Pipeline

-The overall pipeline for rendering a 2D scene from a set of 3D Gaussians is as follows:
+The overall pipeline for rendering a 2D image from a set of 3D Gaussians is as follows:

-1. Calculate the 2D coordinates when projecting the mean of the 3D Gaussian onto the 2D scene.
+1. Calculate the 2D coordinates when projecting the mean of the 3D Gaussian onto the 2D image.
 2. Compute the 3D covariance of the 3D Gaussian.
-3. Calculate the 2D covariance when projecting the 3D covariance onto the 2D scene.
+3. Calculate the 2D covariance when projecting the 3D covariance onto the 2D image.
 4. Calculate the color of the 3D Gaussian based on spherical harmonics.
-5. Render the 2D scene using the information calculated in steps 1-4.
+5. Render the 2D image using the information calculated in steps 1-4.

 ## 1. Project the Mean of 3D Gaussian